Installation Guide - System Requirements for AlmaLinux OS

 Your IP address must meet the following requirements:

 Be a valid IP address.

 Be a valid subnet address.

 A properly-configured Ethernet device with a static IP address and fully-qualified hostname.
 The system attempts to detect and set the ethernet device during the installation process.

 You cannot use an IP address that a DHCP service dynamically assigns to your server.

 Even though the installer attempts to open the necessary ports during the installation process, we recommend that you disable OS firewalls before you run the cPanel & WHM installation.
 When the installation process finishes, we recommend that you then configure a firewall with a third-party client. such as APF or CSF.

-To deactivate firewalls on AlmaLinux 8, run the following commands to deactivate the firewall, where
+To deactivate firewalls on AlmaLinux OS 8 servers, run the following commands to deactivate the firewall, where

 ~/firewall.rules represents the firewall rules file:

-On systems that run AlmaLinux 8, the cPanel & WHM installer will automatically disable the Network Manager service and enable the
+On systems that run the AlmaLinux OS 8 operating system, the cPanel & WHM installer will automatically disable the Network Manager service and enable the

 |Operating system and version||Processor||RAM||Disk Space||Architecture|